What is the COUNTIFS Function?

 The COUNTIFS function uses the following arguments:

-- Criteria_range1 (required argument) – It is the first range that would be evaluated with the associated criteria.
+- Criteria_range1 (required argument) – This is the first range that would be evaluated with the associated criteria.

 - Criteria1 (required argument) – The conditions to be tested against the values.
 The criteria can be in the form of a number, expression, cell reference, or text that define which cells shall be counted.
 For example, criteria can be expressed as 2, “>2,” A4, “Mangoes,” or “32.”

-- Criteria_range2, criteria2, … (optional argument) – The additional ranges and their associated criteria.
+- Criteria_range2, criteria2, … (optional argument) – Additional ranges and their associated criteria.
 The function allows up to 127 range/criteria pairs.